blt1339/python-challenge/PyBank/PyBank_readme.md

 ### Resources
-budget_data.csv is in the Resources directory is the data that was utilized in the execution of main.py in the PyBank directory.
+budget_data.csv is in the Resources directory and is the data that was utilized in the execution of main.py in the PyBank directory.

 ### Process